afunTW/beetle-classification/README.md

 Note that `pipenv shell` will load the Pipfile to build and enter the virtaulenv with the same python version defined in Pipfile.

-If you don't have proper python version in your system, refer to [pyenv](https://github.com/pyenv/pyenv) and install the right version.
-Then run the `pipenv --python <path/to/python>` command to create the virtualenv.
+If you don't have proper python version in your system, refer to [pyenv](https://github.com/pyenv/pyenv) and install the right version with the `pipenv --python <path/to/python>` command to create the virtualenv.

 ## Training